 The remarkable BBP Formula

 Information that is declared to be forever inaccessible is sometimes revealed within a short period.
 Until recently, it seemed impossible that we would ever know the value of the quintillionth decimal digit of pi.
-But a remarkable formula has been found that allows the computation of binary digits starting from an arbitrary position without the need to compute earlier digits.
-This is known as the BBP formula.
+But a remarkable formula has been found that allows the computation of binary digits starting from an arbitrary position without the … Continue reading The remarkable BBP Formula

 The Ups and Downs of Hailstone Numbers